Frenvius/disneyland-mods/BepInEx/plugins/Smoothbrain-ServerCharacters/README.md

 Server admins can use several console commands.
 The following commands are available right now.

 ServerCharacters console commands - use 'ServerCharacters' followed by one of the following options.
-- resetskill [skillname] [playername] [steamid] - resets the skill for the specified player.
-Steam ID is optional and only required, if multiple players have the same name.
+- resetskill [skillname] [playername] [id] - resets the skill for the specified player.
+Steam / Xbox ID is optional and only required, if multiple players have the same name.
 If no name is provided, the skill is reset for every character on the server, online and offline.
-- raiseskill [skillname] [level] [playername] [steamid] - raises the skill for the specified player by the specified level.
-Steam ID is optional and only required, if multiple players have the same name.
+- raiseskill [skillname] [level] [playername] [id] - raises the skill for the specified player by the specified level.
+Steam / Xbox ID is optional and only required, if multiple players have the same name.
 If no name is provided, the skill is raised for every character on the server, online and offline.
-- teleport [playername] [steamid] - teleports you to the specified player.
+- teleport [playername] [id] - teleports you to the specified player.
 Quote names with a space.
-Steam ID is optional and only required, if multiple players have the same name.
+Steam / Xbox ID is optional and only required, if multiple players have the same name.
-- summon [playername] [steamid] - teleports the specified player to you.
+- summon [playername] [id] - teleports the specified player to you.
 Quote names with a space.
-Steam ID is optional and only required, if multiple players have the same name.
+Steam / Xbox ID is optional and only required, if multiple players have the same name.
-- giveitem [itemname] [quantity] [playername] [steamid] - adds the specified item to the specified players inventory in the specified quantity.
+- giveitem [itemname] [quantity] [playername] [id] - adds the specified item to the specified players inventory in the specified quantity.
 Quote names with a space.
-Steam ID is optional and only required, if multiple players have the same name.
+Steam / Xbox ID is optional and only required, if multiple players have the same name.
 Will fail, if their inventory is full.

 ### Backup Only Mode